 Feed your blog post into AI.
 Ask for a concise summary.
 Turn that summary into a scripted narrative.
 Generate a synthetic voiceover.
 Then prompt for visual storyboard concepts (scene descriptions, transitions, B-roll ideas).
 Tools like those highlighted at https://openai.com show how fluid this pipeline can be.
 The result?
 Faster turnaround and tighter message alignment.

 Use AI to scan reports, summarize dense papers, and draft outlines.
-For example, when exploring cybersecurity frameworks, prompt AI to compare NIST and ISO standards in a quick table.
-This saves hours and creates a working draft fast.
+It’s a genuine time-saver.
+When exploring cybersecurity frameworks, you can prompt AI to compare NIST and ISO standards in a quick table, hours collapse into minutes, and you’ve got a working draft.
+But here’s where it gets real: fact-checking, adding your own analysis, layering in expertise the tool simply can’t touch.
+That’s where you separate a passable document from something that actually holds water.

 Pro tip: Always fact-check AI summaries against primary sources before publishing.

-Your next step is simple: stop asking AI what to write and start designing the system behind it.
-When you rely on basic prompts, your work blends into a sea of sameness.
-Instead, build infrastructure.
+Your next step’s actually simple: stop asking AI what to write and start designing the system behind it.
+When you lean on basic prompts, your work drowns in a sea of sameness.
+Build infrastructure instead.

 Here’s a practical way to begin this week: